TABLE OF CONTENTS

 Two scooters, similar appearance but from two different brands.
 Or are they?

 Well, no. Xiaomi has a lot of stake in Ninebot/Segway and hence it was in their interest to not let Segway launch another flop scooter.
-The best solution seems to have been to let Segway rip(read lend) the factory who OEM the m365 for Xiaomi when creating their new model, the Ninebot ES Max.
+The best solution seems to have been to let Segway rip(read lend) the factory that OEM the m365 for Xiaomi when creating their new model, the Ninebot ES Max.

 On the other hand, Xiaomi with its red dot awards winning m365 went a similar route.
 They kept the design of the m365 and applied it to its successor the M365 Pro, only larger and with a more powerful battery and motor than on its predecessor.